mmiltiadous/ATO-Track-Inspector/README.md

 conda activate thesis_env
 pip install -r requirements.txt
 ```
-5. Run the notebooks in the numerical order presented in the following section (1.→8.) to reproduce the project.
+5. Run the notebooks in the numerical order presented in the Pipeline Workflow section (Step 1→ Step 8) to reproduce the project.

+## Quick Access for Experiments
+The necessary data for experiments are created after running Steps 1 and 2.
+Those are in the sequential/ folder.
+For directly running experiments, you can skip Steps 1 and 2 and start from Step 3, which splits the data.
+Then, Steps 4-8 include the different experiments.

 ##  Pipeline Workflow

-### 1. **Data Preparation & Preprocessing**
+### Step 1. **Data Preparation & Preprocessing**
 **`AnalyzeAndPreprocessOSDAR23_1.ipynb`**
 - Analyzes dataset structure and filters irrelevant data
 - Corrects metadata inconsistencies